-Keith Urban And Carrie Underwood To Play ‘The Fighter’ At ACM Awards
+Keith Urban And Carrie Underwood To Perform ‘The Fighter’ At ACM Awards

 As Rolling Stone also reports, in addition to the scheduled duet by Keith Urban and Carrie Underwood, there will be many other collaborations at this year’s ACM awards as well.
 These duets will include, but are not limited to, performances by Tim McGraw and Faith Hill, Maren Morris and Thomas Rhett, and Reba McEntire and Lauren Daigle.

 Earlier this year, Urban’s aforementioned “Blue Ain’t Your Color” became his 22nd No. 1 single, according to Taste of Country.
-His first No. 1 single, “But For The Grace of God,” came from his self-titled breakout album, which was released all the way back in 1999.
+His first No. 1 single, “But For The Grace of God,” came from his self-titled breakout album, which was released in 1999.

 How Keith Urban and Carrie Underwood’s ‘Fighter’ Came Together: Inspi… https://t.co/DoyiXQIk5P #music #bilboard pic.twitter.com/febw390mmw